-YugaByte Dictionary Service (YEDIS)
+Yugabyte Dictionary Service (YEDIS)

-The YEDIS API allows YugaByte DB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
+The YEDIS API allows YugabyteDB to function as a persistent, resilient, auto-sharded, globally-distributed key-value database that is compatible with the Redis commands library.
 A Redis client can connect, send requests, and receive results from this API.